cs480x-22c/a2-DataVis-5Ways/README.md

 - The legends.

 Note: For the missing MPG for the two Ford cars, I sub'd them with the MPG from the closest weight of that car type (Ford) this allowed me to complete the data set for visuals instead of a point that was not likely accurate (high weight and zero MPG, which is what is shown when you plot the missing data without changes)

-Note that some software packages will make it **impossible** to perfectly preserve the above requirements.
-Be sure to note where these deviate.

-## Libraries, Tools, Languages Choosen

-- R + ggplot2
-  -Javascript + d3
-  -Python + mathplotlib
-  -Tableau
-  -Excel

 ## Tips